Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### It shows that the vast majority of loans are between 5000 and 25000$.
+It showed that the vast majority of loans were between 5000 and 25000$.

-### Let's explore correlation between the continuous feature variables and visualize it using heatmap.
+I then explored correlation between the continuous feature variables and visualize it using heatmap.

 ```python
 df.corr()
 ```

-    C:\Users\arezo\AppData\Local\Temp\ipykernel_25184\1134722465.py:1: FutureWarning: The default value of numeric_only in DataFrame.corr is deprecated.
-In a future version, it will default to False.
-Select only valid columns or specify the value of numeric_only to silence this warning. df.corr()
+      df.corr()